 People come first.

 I’m honored to have secured funding for the creation of the Rare Disease Advisory Council, which coordinates the study and treatment of rare diseases.
 I helped pass reforms that stabilized the individual health insurance market in Minnesota, bringing our premiums to among the lowest in the nation.
-I supported record funding for our schools, including investments in special education and career and technical education—and I supported tax relief for senior citizens, veterans, families, farmers, students, and small businesses.
-And I’ve been an advocate for important local projects like the Lanesboro Dam, Education Village, Southeast Minnesota Veterans Cemetery and Veterans Home, and the Wagon Wheel Trail.
+I supported record funding for our schools—including investments in special education and career and technical education—and I secured tax breaks for individuals, families, farmers, and small businesses.
+And I’ve been an advocate for important local projects like the Lanesboro Dam, Education Village, Southeast Minnesota Veterans Cemetery, Southeast Minnesota Veterans Home, and the Wagon Wheel Trail.

 We are blessed with a quality of life in Southeastern Minnesota that few states can rival.
 I ran for office to help make sure future generations have the same opportunities for success as I enjoyed—and we do that by listening and working together.

-I was honored to be the author of the ‘Super Gav Act’—a bill that provides newborn screening for rare diseases—in memory of Winona resident Gavin Quimby, who passed away at the age of five after a battle with metachromatic leukodystrophy (MLD).
+I was honored to be the author of the ‘Super Gav Act’—a bill that provides newborns screening for rare diseases—in memory of Winona resident Gavin Quimby, who passed away at the age of five after a battle with metachromatic leukodystrophy (MLD).
 I was also the author of the ‘Bridges to Health Care’ program, which provides resources to help disadvantaged students pursue careers in health care.
-I helped secure needed funding for nursing homes and disability services, and worked with local disability providers on Region 10 Quality Assurance to help provide better care and long-term settings, and was the author of a program that provides funding for work opportunities for people with disabilities.
+I helped secure needed funding for nursing homes and disability services, worked with local disability providers on Region 10 Quality Assurance to help provide better care and long-term settings, and was the author of a program that provides funding for work opportunities for people with disabilities.

-In addition, I authored a bill to protect Good Samaritans who provide care to somebody suffering a life-threatening allergic reaction—making sure you don’t get in trouble for administering an Epi-Pen.
-Recognizing the critical need for mental health services across the board, I strongly supported record investments in mental health services for students, farmers, seniors, and Minnesotans in crisis.
-Finally, I worked with constituents to pass legislation to create a Rare Diseases Advisory Council to bring together health care experts to quarterback the study and treatment of rare diseases.
+In addition, I was the chief author of a bill that protects Good Samaritans who provide care to somebody suffering a life-threatening allergic reaction—making sure you don’t get in trouble for administering an Epi-Pen.
+Finally, recognizing the critical need for mental health services across the board, I strongly supported record investments in mental health services for students, farmers, seniors, and Minnesotans in crisis.

 I was proud to work on the Helmets to Hardhats program to provide job opportunities to women and men returning from active duty, and championed additional funding for the Extended Employment Program, which provides job opportunities for people with disabilities.